Clarity logoClarity logoClarity

 In October 2008, someone (or some group) using the pseudonym Satoshi Nakamoto published a 9-page whitepaper titled "Bitcoin: A Peer-to-Peer Electronic Cash System".
 The timing wasn't accidental; the global financial system was in freefall, Lehman Brothers had just collapsed, and trust in banks was at an all-time low.

 On January 3, 2009, Satoshi mined the first Bitcoin block; the "genesis block" — which included a now-famous message embedded in its data: "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks."
 It was a timestamp and a statement of purpose.
-Bitcoin was born as a response to a broken financial system.
+Bitcoin was born as a response to weaknesses in the financial system.

 Satoshi disappeared from public communication in 2011.
 Their identity remains unknown.
 And that's actually part of what makes Bitcoin unique; it has no CEO, no company, no headquarters.
 It's an open-source protocol that anyone can run.